Chronic Fatigue Syndrome: An Invisible Illness

 This is why it is vital that anyone with a medically unexplained illness (others include Irritable Bowel Syndrome, Fibromyalgia, Mal de Debarquement Syndrome, to name just a few) finds proper professional and social support.
 At present, the National Institute for Health and Care Excellence (NICE) recommend Cognitive behavioural Therapy and Graded Exercise Therapy as treatments for CFS.
 These can help to break the 'boom-and-bust' pattern that can emerge in an illness like CFS.

 In other words, when we feel slightly better, all those tasks like the washing and shopping that have been ignored come to the fore and we try to get everything done that we possibly can.
 This is damaging as a huge burst of activity will simply trigger symptoms again, which will then force us back to our beds for days, weeks or even months.
 CBT and GET can help people to set a more gradual and sustainable increase in activities, as can a technique called pacing.
 Pacing differs from GET as rest periods are integrated in the activity management programme.
 However, none of these behavioural therapies deal with underlying physiological abnormalities that are now being unearthed in research.
 For instance, groups of scientists are currently looking at mitochondrial function, immune activation and gut microbiota in relation to CFS.
 And in time, there may be additional treatments that rectify these physiological mechanisms but there is still a fair amount of research that needs to be completed before these are available.
 In the meantime, there are many self-help techniques, in addition to the activity management strategies mentioned, that can help to get your life back on track.

 So, how does it feel it feel to have recovered from a severe period of CFS?
 It feels like being part of the human race again.
 And I'm grateful each and every day for having found a way back.

-Click here to buy Chronic Fatigue Syndrome: What You Need To Know About CFS
+Megan Arroll is the author of Chronic Fatigue Syndrome: What You Need to Know About CFS